 - Feeling of fullness or discomfort

 - Drink more fluids.
 Pasteurized fruit juices and warm or hot fluids in the morning are especially helpful.

-- Increase the amount of fiber in the daily diet by eating foods such as: whole-grain breads and cereals; fresh raw fruits with skins and seeds; fresh, raw vegetables; fruit juices; and dates, apricots, raisins, prunes, prune juice, and nuts.
+- Eat more high-fiber foods every day, such as: whole-grain breads and cereals; fresh raw fruits with skins and seeds; fresh, raw vegetables; fruit juices; and dates, apricots, raisins, prunes, prune juice, and nuts.

 - Avoid foods and drinks that cause gas, such as cabbage, broccoli, and fizzy drinks.

 - Avoid or cut back on any foods that make you constipated, such as cheese or eggs.

 - Get as much light exercise as you can.